StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/about-case-page-templates.md

 ## Usage

-You can use a case page template when [creating a Knowledge Base page at the case level](../../../../knowledge-base/create-a-knowledge-base-page.md#create-a-page-at-the-case-level).
+Use a case page template when [creating a Knowledge Base page at the case level](../../../../knowledge-base/create-a-knowledge-base-page.md#create-a-page-at-the-case-level).

 ## Permissions

 {!includes/access-manage-case-page-templates.md!}

-Once created, case page templates are automatically available to all users in your organization.
+Once created, case page templates are automatically available to all users within the organization.

-If you need to share a case page template with another organization or TheHive instance, you can [export it](export-a-case-page-template.md) and [import it](import-a-case-page-template.md).
+To share a case page template with another organization or TheHive instance, use the [export](export-a-case-page-template.md) and [import](import-a-case-page-template.md) features.

 <h2>Next steps</h2>